biolink/biolink-model/docs/index.md

      * [has metabolite](has_metabolite.md) - holds between two molecular entities in which the second one is derived from the first one as a product of metabolism
  * [develops from](develops_from.md)
  * [develops into](develops_into.md)
+ * [diagnoses](diagnoses.md) - a relationship that identifies the nature of (an illness or other problem) by examination of the symptoms.
  * [directly interacts with](directly_interacts_with.md) - Holds between chemical entities that physically and directly interact with each other
  * [disease has basis in](disease_has_basis_in.md) - A relation that holds between a disease and an entity where the state of the entity has contribution to the disease.
  * [disease has location](disease_has_location.md) - A relationship between a disease and an anatomical entity where the disease has one or more features that are located in that entity.